-Yesterday marked the seventh year of National Shine a Light on Slavery Day, a national holiday that serves to further our awareness of the fastest-growing organized crime in the world.
-NCF has hundreds of anti-slavery and ant-human-trafficking organizations on our website.
+Today marks the eighth year of National Shine a Light on Slavery Day, a day of remembrance that serves to further our awareness of the fastest-growing organized crime in the world.
+NCF has hundreds of anti-slavery and anti-human-trafficking organizations on our website.
 Find profiles of these organizations by logging into your Giving Fund, or opening one today.

 Maybe you’ve seen a celebrity, pastor, politician, or friend with a red X on their hand and wondered what it’s all about.

 The red X is part of the “END IT Movement” to shine a light on modern-day slavery, and Thursday marks the eighth annual “Shine a Light on Slavery Day,” where hundreds of thousands of people use their voice and platform to speak for those in slavery who can’t speak for themselves.